E-Bilgin/E-Bilgin/README.md

-- :office: I work as a consultant at Movimentar Project Management and Data Science
+- :office: I work as a Data Scientist and Project Manager.

 - :computer: I always try to improve my Data Science skills